StevenCreates/StevenCreates/README.md

 - :moneybag: Software Engineer at **[BambooHR](https://www.bamboohr.com)**
 - :rocket: Coding with **[React](https://reactjs.org/)** / JAM Stack / Deep diving into TypeScript and Python
 - :book: Writing Multilple Medium Articles a Month **[Medium](https://medium.com/@steven_creates)**
+- :thought_balloon: Have something you would like to see an article/guide written on?
+Email me!

 <details>
   <summary>More Facts</summary>